iron-software/IronPdfJava.Examples/how-to/java-pdf-to-image-tutorial/README.md

 ## 2. IronPDF for Java

-[IronPDF for Java](https://ironpdf.com/java/) is a robust library designed for creating, processing, and managing PDF files.
+[IronPDF for Java](https://ironpdf.com/java/) is a library designed for creating, processing, and managing PDF files.
 It is widely used by developers due to its comprehensive PDF manipulation capabilities, which include reading, generating, and modifying PDFs without Adobe Acrobat.
 IronPDF for Java offers features like custom headers and footers, digital signatures, attachments, password protection, and security.
 It also supports multithreading and asynchronous operations, making it suitable for use in Maven-based projects.

 Let’s explore how to convert PDF pages to image formats such as JPEG, JPG, or PNG using Java.